codsen/codsen/packages/string-match-left-right/readme.md

 * first argument - the character on the left/right side (depending which side method this is)
 * second argment - whole substring that begins or ends with first argument.
 This might come handy if you want to perform check on more than one character outside of the matched characters.
-* third argment - the index of the character that was given at the first argument.
+* third argment - the index of the first character that follows what was matched.
+You use it to perform actions of the content outside.

 For example: